pseudocc/dotnetjs/README.md

 ### TODO

 More extensions.
-If you have any ideas, please feel free to contact me.
+If you have any ideas, please feel free to contact my.

 ## Test